About Ayesha Gonzales de Spanfelner, Ph.D.

 Education

-Research focus: machine learning applications in biophysics; visualization of neural network loss landscapes.
+Dissertation Title: Biophysics Through the Lens of Machine Learning: Theory and Applications.
 Awarded NSF Graduate Research Fellowship for support of a research-based doctoral degree at an accredited institution.

 Top skills